From pioneering spirit to reality: The emergence of the Amazon manual payment system – Image: Xpert.Digital

 In the years following the introduction of hand payment to Amazon Go Stores, the technology was also expanded to other physical retail stores that Amazon operated or had a stake in.
 In addition, Amazon offered the opportunity to license hand payment technology to third-party providers who wanted to implement it in their own stores.

-In conclusion, the idea of “paying with your hand” has been a lengthy journey from the vision of company founder Jeff Bezos to actual implementation in Amazon stores.
-Breakthrough biometric technology has revolutionized the shopping experience for customers by setting a new standard for speed, security and convenience.
-And while Amazon was at the forefront of introducing this innovation, it is likely that the technology will be applied to more businesses and industries in the future.
+In conclusion, it can be said that the idea of “paying with the hand” was a lengthy journey from the vision of the company's founder Jeff Bezos to the actual implementation in Amazon shops.
+The groundbreaking biometric technology has revolutionized the shopping experience for customers by seting a new standard for speed, security and convenience.
+And while Amazon played the pioneering role in the introduction of this innovation, it is very likely that the technology will be used in other business areas and industries in the future.

 In a nutshell: Hand Pay with Amazon One